What is Debate Writing?

 - Transition Phrases

-Use transition phrases to smoothly move from one point to another.
+Use transition phrases to move smoothly from one point to another.
 These phrases act as signposts, signaling the shift from one argument to the next.
 For example:

 "Now, let's move on to our second point: the positive environmental impact of renewable energy." |